PatrickDorante/patrickdorante/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Google Data Analytics Professional Certificate: Case Study Project
+- 🔭 I’m currently working